AdobeDocs/workfront.en/help/quicksilver/maestro/create-fields.md

 1. Add the following information:
      * **Name**: The name of the field type, as it will appear in a table or the Details page of the record. <!--ensure they updated this; and update the screen shot: it used to be "Label"-->
      * **Description**: Additional information about the field.
+The description of a field displays when you hover over the field's column in a table.
-     * **Currency**: The type of currency you want to display in this field.
+     * **Currency**: The type of currency you want to display in this field. <!--asked the teams where this list is coming from.
+If you know, add a note here-->
       * **Precision**: The number of decimals that you want to record for the field.
 You can display up to 6 decimals.
     * **Allow negative numbers**: Select this option if you want to allow negative currency values in this field.
-This option is deselected by default.
+This option is deselected by default. <!--Add this if they added this functionality: You cannot edit this option after you save the field.-->
 1. Click **Create**.

     The new currency field is added as a column to the record type and its values can be associated with records.
 The field also displays on the Details page of a record.

 ### Single-line text {#single-line-text}

-You can use the single-line text field to capture limited alphanumeric information like Owner, Stakeholder, Team, or Organizational unit.
+Single-line text fields capture limited alphanumeric information like Owner, Stakeholder, Team, or Organizational unit.
+The content of a single-line text field can have up to 250 characters. <!-- asked Lilit if we can change this to "Single-line" since this can have numbers and text.-->

 1. Start creating a field as described in the section [Create fields from scratch](#create-fields-from-scratch) in this article, then select the **Single-line text** field type.